 The choice of BISO focused on Burkina Faso for its rich cultural heritage and its tradition of bronze sculpture.
 Choosing a country that has been a victim of terrorism and a member of the GS5 Sahel group is a committed act by:

 - the desire to talk about art and creation in a troubled area

 - the importance of valuing and promoting a rich heritage

 - the interest of highlighting the artists whose role contributes to changing perceptions about culture and difference.

 The first edition of the Biennial BISO will be held from October 8th to 15th 2019 in Ouagadougou.
 The Biennial will be divided into four events:

 • an EXHIBITION OF SCULPTURES presenting the works of both young and more established artists.
-After a selection by the committee, including the artist Siriki Ky, the sculptures of about fifteen artists will be exhibited from October 8th to 15th 2019 in Ouagadougou.
+After a selection by the committee, including the artist Siriki Ky, the sculptures of about fifteen artists will be exhibited from October 8th to November 15th 2019 at the French Institute in Ouagadougou.
 A jury will give a price to the artist who responded the best to the theme of the biennial: «DARE TO INVENT THE FUTURE» (Thomas Sankara).
-The members of the jury are: Barthélémy Toguo (artist), Abdoulaye Konaté (artist), Soly Cissé (artist) and Gervanne Colboc (collector).
+The members of the jury are: Barthélémy Toguo (artist), Abdoulaye Konaté (artist), Soly Cissé (artist), Félix Frachon (gallery) and Gervanne Colboc (collector).

-• CONFERENCES in collaboration with IESA, open to the public, for artists and art professionals about the following subjects:
+• CONFERENCES at the French Institute in collaboration with IESA, open to the public, for artists and art professionals about the following subjects:

 – artistic training in Africa